thradams/cake/ownership.md

 release_resource(handle);
 ```

 But pointers have the additional advantage of having a natural zero semantics.
 What is the empty value for handle for instance?

 ### Initialization and assignment
 #### Owner = Owner

-Because we must have only one owner for each resourse, in this situation the ownership is always moved.
+Because we must have only one owner for each resource, in this situation the ownership is always moved.

 Although, not necessary, a new keyword **move** was added to make this operation more explicit.
+What do you prefer, more explicit or implicit syntax?

 ```c
 owner T a = move b;